cyrenajs/cyrena/README.md

 }
 ```

 You can see the limitation in the first version: you can't put content and pass props to the Panel component in the VDOM.
 Wrapping a section of a content into a container is not a trivial action – you have to declare and manually invoke every related component separately from the VDOM.
-In the Powercycle example you might now have an idea how easy it can go with composition.
-The `powercycle` function will invoke the Panel component with passing the sources object to it (given as the 3rd parameter).
+In the Cyrena example you might now have an idea how easy it can go with composition.
+The `cyrena` function will invoke the Panel component with passing the sources object to it (given as the 3rd parameter).
 Whenever the Panel component's view stream updates, the outer component will update as well.
 We'll see more powerful examples in the next sections, but let's not rush ahead.

 How do we define our other sinks then, which are not the view?
 This is what the second argument is for: